AmirithaGuru/driftguard/docs/README.md

 The following screenshots should be captured during demo runs:

 ### 1. `pr-fail.png`

 **Capture**: GitHub Actions CI workflow showing a failed security check

 **What to show**:

-- Red ❌ status on PR
+- Failed status indicator on pull request
 - Conftest output showing policy violation (e.g., "Security Group allows 0.0.0.0/0 on port 22")
 - Checkov findings highlighting High/Critical issues
-- PR merge blocked by required status check
+- Pull request merge blocked by required status check

 **How to capture**:

 1. Create a branch with a risky Terraform change (e.g., open security group)
 2. Push to GitHub to trigger CI workflow
 3. Navigate to the PR and click on "Details" for the failed check